D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 David V. Auld - D.R.
 Horton, Inc.

-In closing, our third quarter and year-to-date growth in sales, closings and profits, is a result of the strength of our people and operating platform.
-We're striving to be the leading builder in each of our markets and continue to expand our industry-leading market share.
+In closing, our third quarter and year-to-date growth in sales, closings and profits is a result of the strength of our people and operating platform.
+We are striving to be the leading builder in each of our markets and continue to expand our industry-leading market share.
 We have been the largest builder in the United States for 15 consecutive years.

 According to Builder magazine's recent Local Leader issue, in 2016, we were the number one builder in four of the top five U.S. housing markets, and we believe, we will be the number one in all five of those markets in 2017.

 Also, in 2016, we were a top five builder in 28 of the top 50 largest housing markets.
-We remain focused on growing both our revenue and pre-tax profits at a double-digit annual pace, while continuing to generate annual positive operating cash flows, and improved returns.
+We remain focused on growing both our revenue and pre-tax profits at a double-digit annual pace, while continuing to generate annual positive operating cash flows and improved returns.

 We're well-positioned to do so, with our solid balance sheet, broad geographic footprint, diversified product offering across our D.R.
 Horton, Emerald, Express and Freedom brands, attractive finished lot and land position, and most importantly, our outstanding team across the country.
 We thank the entire D.R.
 Horton team for their focus and hard work.
 We look forward to finishing this year strong and to continue growing and improving our operations together in 2018.